Notes on the Geography of Brazil: Brasilia

 A heretical observation: how would you like to have an office in the middle?
 That's what happens when you design a building as sculpture.

-And another, the Ministry of Justice.
+The Ministry of Justice.
 The waterfalls were added by Niemeyer in the 1980s.
 An architectural critic for The New York Times calls them "whimsical."

 See Nicolai Ouroussoff's article of December 26, 2007.